Jacob273/JG.TechLearning.Matlab/README.md

 * __Interpolation__ - in the mathematical field of numerical analysis, interpolation is a type of estimation, a method of constructing new data points within the range of a discrete set of known data points.

+* __Approximation__ - in mathematics, approximation theory is concerned with how functions can best be approximated with simpler functions.